Kickoff (gridiron football): Procedure

+Dynamic kickoff

-In 2024, the NFL adopted a new kickoff procedure very similar to that used by the second XFL.
+In 2024, the NFL adopted a new kickoff procedure very similar to that used by the second XFL, called the "dynamic kickoff".
 The kickoff point remains at the kicking team's 35-yard line, but all players on the kicking team apart from the kicker line up at the receiving team's 40.
 At least nine members of the receiving team must line up in a "setup zone" between their own 30- and 35-yard lines, and one or two returners are allowed in the "landing zone" between the goal line and the 20.
 In a slight variation from the XFL procedure, all players except the kicker and returners are prohibited from moving before the ball hits the ground or touches a player within the landing zone.
 Touchbacks are spotted at the receiving team's 30, and fair catches are prohibited.
 Onside kicks, using the traditional formation, are allowed only in the fourth quarter and in overtime, but the kicking team must inform the game officials of its intent to do so.
 This change was adopted for the 2024 season only, allowing for possible tweaks over time.
+In 2025, the new kickoff rules were made permanent.
+Touchbacks were also moved to the 35-yard line and onside kicks can now be declared any time in the game if a team is losing.